Alexkael/Alexkael.github.io/_pages/about.md

 My research focuses on developing efficient, reliable algorithms (generalisation, robustness, privacy, interpretability, etc) for modern machine learning models and applications, with formal theoretical guarantees and analyses.
 I am also interested in building trustworthy LLMs.

+We have multiple openings for PhD/internship positions for 2024/25 entry.
+Scholarships are available from [University of Exeter](https://www.exeter.ac.uk/study/pg-research/funding/phdfunding/), [CSC-Exeter](https://www.exeter.ac.uk/study/pg-research/csc-scholarships/).
+Please feel free to contact me g.jin@exeter.ac.uk if you are interested in these positions.

 # Publications
 - Out-of-Bounding-Box Trigger: A Stealthy Approach to Cheat Object Detector, ECCV 2024
   Tao Lin, Lijia Yu, **Gaojie Jin**, Renjue Li, Peng Wu, Lijun Zhang